FabricMC/fabric-docs/develop/data-attachments.md

 - `AttachmentRegistry.createPersistent()`: Creates a data attachment that will persist between game restarts.
 - `AttachmentRegistry.createDefaulted()`: Creates a data attachment with a default value, which you can read with `getAttachedOrCreate`.
 Restarting the game will clear the attachment.

+The behavior of each method can also be replicated and further customized with the `builder` parameter of `create`, through the [method chaining pattern](https://en.wikipedia.org/wiki/Method_chaining).

 ### Syncing a Data Attachment {#syncing-attachments}

 If you need a data attachment to both be persistent and synchronized between server and clients, you can set that behavior using the `create` method, which allows configuration through a `builder` chain.
 For example: